 L.A.
 Burdick Chocolate, The Beginning

 Seeing her husband’s love of chocolate firsthand led Paula to co-found L.A.
 Burdick Chocolate.
-Through her expertise and imagination, the look of the company was established.
-A graduate of the Fashion Institute of Technology and lover of all things New York, Paula’s knowledge of textiles, color and style direction resulted in the beautiful packaging and designs now seen on the company’s finished products.
+Through her expertise and imagination, the look of the chocolate company was established.
+A graduate of the Fashion Institute of Technology and lover of all things New York, Paula’s knowledge of textiles, color and style direction resulted in the beautiful gift packaging and designs now seen on the company’s finished products.
 Her influence and approach are also visible in the tea rooms, retail shops and restaurant, where details gleaned from her time in Paris combine in an ambiance of relaxed elegance.
 Paula’s love of the business she helped build is tempered only by the deep love she has for her two children and Larry.